-rporate Governance Disclosure quirement The Company's Approach (f) Disclose whether or not the chair of the board is an independent director.
-If the board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
-If the board has neither a chair that is independent nor a lead director that is independent, describe what the board does to provide leadership for its independent directors.
-Robert Gayton, an independent director, is the Company's lead director.
-The lead director's role and responsibilities are as follows: • to provide leadership to the independent directors and ensure the Board's agenda enables it to carry out the Board's duties in a fashion that is independent of management; • to work with the Executive Chairman to ensure that the Board's committees have adequate resources and function properly; • to chair all of the meetings of the independent directors and to report the results of such meetings to the Executive Chairman; • to provide liaison to ensure the relationships between the Board and management are conducted in a professional and constructive manner; • to work with the Chairman of the Corporate Governance, Nominating and Compensation Committee (the "CGNC Committee"), Executive Chairman and with the CEO in developing criteria for directors, identifying potential board candidates and ensuring that adequate orientation programs are in place for new directors; and • to work with the Chair of the CGNC Committee to ensure that the Board has a process for assessing CEO and executive performance and to ensure that appropriate succession, development and compensation plans are in place for the executive team. (g) Disclose the attendance record of each director for all board meetings held since the beginning of the issuer's most recently completed financial year.
-The Company has held 5 Board meetings (4 board meetings in 2016 and 1 in 2017) since the beginning of its most recently completed financial year to the date hereof.
-Every director attended all five meetings.
+Corporate G Requiremen Governance Disclosure at The Company's Approach is an ind chair or l director, independ describe the board independ independ whether or not the chair of the board ependent director.
+If the board has a ead director who is an independent disclose the identity of the dent chair or lead director, and his or her role and responsibilities.
+If d has neither a chair that is dent nor a lead director that is dent, describe what the board does to eadership for its independent Robert Gayton, an independent director, is the Company's lead director.
+The lead director's role and responsibilities are as follows: to provide leadership to the independent directors and ensure the Board's agenda enables it to carry out the Board's duties in a fashion that is independent of management; to work with the Executive Chairman to ensure that the Board's committees have adequate resources and function properly; to chair all of the meetings of the independent directors and to report the results of such meetings to the Executive Chairman; to provide liaison to ensure the relationships between the Board and management are conducted in a professional and constructive manner; to work with the Chairman of the Corporate Governance, Nominating and Compensation Committee (the "CGNC Committee"), Executive Chairman and with the CEO in developing criteria for directors; and to work with the Chair of the CGNC Committee to ensure that the Board has a process for assessing CEO and executive performance and to ensure that appropriate succession, development and compensation plans are in place for the executive team. director f the attendance record of each for all board meetings held since the g of the issuer's most recently ed financial year.
+The Company has held 5 Board meetings (4 board meetings in 2018 and 1 in 2019) since the beginning of its most recently completed financial year to the date hereof.
+All directors attended all five meetings.